Spotify generally does not work with proxies. Most of the time you will get an error that says “You seem to be using a proxy service.

 The best VPN providers offer dedicated support to manage those times when users cannot access Spotify so you can get back to listening to your favourite music.

 Also, it is not unknown for the use of a VPN to cause the flagging of an account for suspicious activity that requires the user to change their password.
 While Spotify discourages VPN use, being found using a VPN won’t otherwise affect your account.

 The best VPNs require no specialised expertise to set up and start using.
-NordVPN is one of the cheapest and best VPNs available, costing from just $3.32 per month.
+ExpressVPN is one of the cheapest and best VPNs available, costing from just $3.32 per month.